It only took 30 minutes to trigger a reflexion on a century old problem.

 And it’s during one of these endless moments – the ones regularly ruining music festivals or sporting events for women – that the idea of a female urinal came to Nathalie des Isnards.
 While she was missing part of the gig she came to see, she noticed that men spent less time queuing for the toilets than women.
 In fact she realized that they rarely had to wait more than 2 minutes on average.

 Of course, this situation has been largely accepted and normalized for so long that the identified root of the issue is the fact women need to sit down to pee.
-But if you look more into it in reality, it’s the absence of urinals which creates this significant contrast between both sides of the queue.
+But if you look more into it in reality, it’s the absence of urinals that creates this significant contrast between both sides of the queue.

 Having realized that, questions started to come up to Nathalie: